-- Understand how to critically examine an academic text, comparing contrasting views, ideas, and concepts, and formulating new hypotheses based on the available information.
+- Understand how to critically examine a text, comparing contrasting views, ideas, and concepts, and formulating new hypotheses based on the available information.

-- Develop an understanding of the role of technology and media in the shaping and development of communication, culture, society, and politics by critically examining different theoretical approaches and several case studies.
+- Develop an understanding of the role of technology and media in shaping communication, culture, society, and politics by critically examining different theoretical approaches and several case studies.

 - Craft an ability to critically appreciate and discuss the cultural and social role that technologies play in relation to class, sex, and gender.

-- Consider challenges and opportunities, possible outcomes and plausible endgames from different angles, connecting them to a larger socio-cultural framework and by applying an ecological, holistic approach.
+- Consider challenges and opportunities, possible outcomes and plausible endgames from different angles, connecting them to larger socio-cultural frameworks.

-- Ultimately, to develop an approach not limited to fully understanding a problem, but also open to the possibility of realistic solutions or predictions about what might replace a contingent situation that seems “inevitable”.
+- Develop an approach not limited to fully understanding a problem, but also open to the possibility of alternatives to a contingent situation that seems “inevitable” and "inescapable".

 Consistently with the learning objectives of the program, Social Change in the Digital Age will consist of lectures, seminars, and in-class discussions on specific topics concerning the relationship between technology, society, culture, and politics in a time of extreme transformation.
 Course materials - including assigned readings - and the test will be identical for all enrolled students.
-Nonetheless, attendance is recommended.
-Resources such as including in-class presentations, video summaries, extra content and more will be shared via the University's moodle platform, also known as IULM Community.
-The course – including required texts, presentations, and resources –is taught entirely in English.
+Attendance is optional, but recommended.
+Resources such as in-class presentations, video summaries, extra content and more are shared via the University's moodle platform, also known as IULM Community.
+The course – including required texts, presentations, and resources – is taught entirely in English.

-Students can also submit an optional multimedia project consisting of a short video essay on a theme chosen by the instructor worth 0 to 3 points that will be added to the written test score.
-For more information about the optional multimedia project, including requirements, format, duration, and submission deadline please see the "Optional Project" section.
+Students can also submit an optional multimedia project consisting of a short video essay on a specific theme selected by the instructor worth 0 to 3 points that will be added to the written test score (if equal to or above 18/30).
+For more information about the optional multimedia project, including requirements, format, duration, and submission deadline please see the "Optional Project" section below.